CARE AND USE OF YOUR DEVICE

 WHO (Wrist-Hand Orthosis)

 WHO is an acronym for Wrist-Hand Orthosis.
 A WHO is used for a variety of conditions.
 It can be used for positioning/stabilization, for range of motion assistance, or to stop a joint from flexing or extending excessively.
 It can also be used for fracture management.
-Materials can include canvas, metal, and low temperature thermoplastics.
-The physician determines use of the device.
+Materials can include canvas, metal, and low-temperature thermoplastics.
+The physician determines the use of the device.
 It may be worn all day or for nighttime use only.

 - Secure closures and adjust for comfort.

 The WHO can be cleaned by hand washing with mild soap and water.
 It must be air-dried.